MacBook Air (2018) full review

 The new MacBook Air has only two Thunderbolt 3 ports and a headphone jack.
 Thunderbolt 3 comes via a USB-C connector and can be used for charging and to connect DisplayPort screens too.
 You’ll be able to power a 4K display or run an eGPU from one of those ports.

 If you are considering moving from an older Mac laptop to the new MacBook Air you will need to consider how much of a pain it will be to move to USB-C/Thunderbolt.
-We have a Bluetooth Apple keyboard, so that’s no issue.
-If, like us, your mouse is wired and plugged into a USB A port, you have a choice of getting an adaptor for £19 (probably less if you shop around), buying a USB C mouse, or using a wireless mouse.
+An adaptor costs £19.

 We're not completely sold on the gold option - but that's no big deal as there are two other colour options available.
 We love the fact that it's made from recycled aluminium.
 And we congratulate Apple on reducing the dimensions while still making a laptop that looks like the trademark Air.

-We're are disappointed that the rumoured under-1,000 entry-level price didn't materialise (and frankly, Apple's having a laugh continuing to charge £949 for a 3-year-old machine) but the 2018 MacBook Air is still the cheapest new laptop Apple sells and we are sure it will prove very popular as it's the perfect Mac laptop for the majority of people.
+We're are disappointed that the rumoured under-1,000 entry-level price didn't materialise but the 2018 MacBook Air is still ones of the cheapest laptops Apple sells and we are sure it will prove very popular as it's the perfect Mac laptop for the majority of people.